csusi/lfs/README.md

         sudo apt-get install -y texinfo    # Installes makeinfo requirement
         sudo apt-get update
         sudo apt-get upgrade
-        Install a text editor you really like:
-            sudo apt-get install geany -y
+        Install a text editor you prefer, like: sudo apt-get install geany -y
-        Allow your GUI login to access & update contents of /root (where script files will be)
+        Allow your GUI login to access & update contents of /root (where script files will be.
+This is optional, makes it easier to edit files if needed)
             sudo usermod -a -G root <<GUI Login>>
             sudo chmod -R 770 /root
         Optional: Install a graphical partition editor: sudo apt-get install gparted -y